-For credentials application, all activities since the start of the programme until the completion of training should be reported.
+For credentials application, all activities since the start of the programme until the completion of training should be reported and documented except for documentations of external rotations and publications if these have been approved in previous annual reports.
 Please be aware that the deadline for completing training is July 31st of the year of submission of credentials and no activities should be logged after this deadline.